buddydev/bp-activity-shortcode/readme.txt

 == Changelog ==

+= Version 1.0.9 =
+ * Added option to list activity for Logged in user, Displayed user or post author.
+ * Use for="logged" to display activities for logged in user.
+Other valid values are "displayed", "author".
+ * for="displayed" lists activities for the displayed user(If you are on user profile section).
+ * If you use for="author" in a page/post, It will list activities for the post author on single post/inside the post loop and on author page.

 = Version 1.0.8 =
  * Introduce option to display the activity shortcode contents even on activities page  using hide_on_activity=0